devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins95.png)

-## To trigger the jenkins jobs from one-job-to-another-job:
+## Trigger the jenkins jobs from one-job-to-another-job:
-* Install the plugin shown in the below image:
+* Install the plugin __Parameterized Trigger__ as shown in the below image:
 ![preview](../images/jenkins97.png)

 * Use the __Trigger parameterized build on other projects__ to trigger other job: